CAE Reafing and Use of English Test 3

 28 was Jake who/that got me interested.
 Don’t forget to capitalise proper names, if you don’t you won’t get a point for your answer even if you use the right words.

 29 was desperate to give.
-‘To be desperate to do something’ means that the person has strong desire to do it.
+‘To be desperate to do something’ means that the person has a strong desire to do it.

 30 injury prevented him from playing.
 ‘To prevent’ means to stop something from happening.
 Mind the preposition (‘from’) and the gerund form.